nodejs/node/doc/api/net.md

 * Returns: {net.Server}

-Start a server listening for connections on a given `handle` that has already been bound to a port, a UNIX domain socket, or a Windows named pipe.
+Start a server listening for connections on a given `handle` that has already been bound to a port, a Unix domain socket, or a Windows named pipe.

 The `handle` object can be either a server, a socket (anything with an underlying `_handle` member), or an object with an `fd` member that is a